top of page

 Lamb to the Slaughter by Roald Dahl

 In “Lamb to the Slaughter,” poor Mary loses her husband after he is attacked at home.
 Will police ever find out who committed the crime?
 Will they ever find the murder weapon?
-All poor Mary can do is cook the murder weapon.
-I mean dinner.
+All poor Mary can do is cook the murder weapon, I mean dinner.
 This story is perfect to discuss character motivation and irony.

 This image shows pages of the short story unit for "The Most Dangerous Game."
 The pages include the story text with guided reading questions, writing prompts, a quiz, and a foreshadowing chart.